szwacz/nw-flash-trust/README.md

 ### Pitfalls

 On Windows 2 Flash plugins can coexist: ActiveX plugin for Internet Explorer and second one, for all other browsers (Chrome, Firefox, Opera).
-If only ActiveX plugin is installed there is flash-config-folder on this maschine, so this library will instantiate withou throwing any error.
+If only ActiveX plugin is installed there is flash-config-folder on this maschine, so *nw-flash-trust* will instantiate without throwing any error.
 But node-webkit uses the second plugin so in this case there is no Flash for him.
 Dont rely for Flash detection on what *nw-flash-trust* tells you.

 To be sure Flash is available in node-webkit use something like this:
 ```javascript